 Within school, pupils are actively encouraged to make their own choices, knowing they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young pupils to make choices safely, via provision of a secure, consistent environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely and respectfully, for example through e-safety or PSHE lessons.
 The types of options open to children are varied, including choices with some learning challenges, how they record their thinking or participation in extra-curricular clubs and opportunities.

 As a UNICEF Rights Respecting school, mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community strive to treat each other with respect, with older members of our community (including older children) expected to lead by example.

 Tolerance of Faiths and Beliefs

 Caedmon is situated in an area that is extremely culturally diverse.
-Therefore, we place an increased emphasis on promoting diversity with the children.
+Therefore, we place an increased emphasis on promoting diversity with the children, this may be through different religious views or raising awareness and an acceptance of what LGBTQ is.
 Assemblies are regularly planned to address this issue and have included visits from religious leaders within our community to broaden the children's understanding of other faiths and cultures.
 This is further supported by RE, PSHE and SMSC teaching.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school generally.
 Children visit places of worship that are important to different faiths.

 At Caedmon we will actively challenge pupils, staff, parents, governors or others expressing opinions contrary to fundamental British values, including any manner of 'extremist' views.